 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
 Dihydrocodeine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 Since this medicine is taken when needed, you may not be on a dosing schedule.
 If you are on a schedule, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of dihydrocodeine can be fatal, especially in a child or another person using the medicine without a prescription.

-Overdose symptoms may include extreme drowsiness or insomnia, tremors, fast heart rate, pinpoint pupils, ringing in your ears, fainting, weak pulse, seizure (convulsions), blue lips, shallow breathing, or no breathing.
+Overdose symptoms may include extreme drowsiness or insomnia, tremors, fast heart rate, pinpoint pupils, ringing in your ears, fainting, weak pulse, seizure (convulsions), blue lips, very slow breathing, or coma.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how the medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.